limelime/Scripts/Scripts/autoinstall/README.md

 Usage
 =====
 Adjust deb.sh to match your paths.
+On CD boot, select "Custom Installation".